minoa-lang/reference/src/statements/when-statements.md

 <when-stmt-body> := '{' <stmt>* '}'
 ```

-A when statement is the statement version of a [`when` item], which can be located in.
+A `when` statement is the statement version of a [`when` item], which can be located within a location which allows statements.

 More informtation can be found in it's section.

 > _Example_